assyrianic/Tagha/documentation/ISA.md

 # Calling Convention

-Calling Convention is that argument counts AND return values go into `r0` which is the top of stack.
+Calling Convention is that return values should go or end up into `r0` which is the top of stack.
-If the function returns nothing (`void`), `r0` may be used whenever as pleased by the compiler.
+If the function returns nothing (`void`), `r0` may be used as pleased by the compiler.

 If the function calls another (bytecode) function, it's REQUIRED to push the link register and pop it back at the end of the function's context.
+Please be aware if the function requires additional registers so that the old top of stack for use as return data is kept track of.
+If you give an argument that lives in r0 and the subsequent function requests 5 additional registers, then the 1st argument will be `r5` at least until the amount of registers in use has been reduced.